 Dates: from Monday 14th to Wednesday 16th April 2025

-Where: Sala Verde
+Where: Sala Bianca

 The objective of this module is to offer theory and case studies on the management of small to large private industrial and information-technology enterprises.